ndaedxo/NetSentinel/docs/alerts/email.rst

 Email Alerts
 ============

-To have an OpenCanary daemon directly send email alerts to edit the logger section of the *~/.opencanary.conf*.
+NetSentinel provides comprehensive email alerting capabilities with AI-powered threat detection.
+To configure email alerts, edit the logger section of the *~/.netsentinel.conf*.
 The file format is JSON.

 In the configurations below, set these configuration variables: